elastisys/terms/terms-of-service.md

 **A1.12.1** This DPA shall, notwithstanding the terms of the Agreement, enter into effect when the Sub-processor commences to process Personal Data on behalf of the Processor and shall terminate when the Sub-processor has erased the Personal Data in accordance with Section A1.11 above.

-# Appendix 2 Managed Compliant Kubernetes Service Specification
+# Appendix 2 Managed Compliant Kubernetes Service Specification [Managed Services only]

+This Appendix applies only to Managed Services.

 ## A2.1 Service specification